 A key advantage of our MVPF approach relative to traditional implementations of work measuring net benefits is that we do not impose ad hoc assumptions about how the budget constraint is closed.
-Researchers can compare MVPFs to decide how to close the budget constraint.
-The key idea behind the MVPF framework is that we can construct budget-neutral policy experiments for the decision-maker by comparing any two MVPFs.
+Researchers can compare MVPFs to decide how to close the budgetneutral policy experiments for the decision-maker by comparing any two MVPFs.
 For example, if one policy costs the government one dollar and another raises revenue of one dollar, the two policies can be combined using their respective MVPFs to yield an expression for net benefits (it would equal the sum of the two MVPFs in this case).
-By constructing such budget-neutral policy experiments, MVPFs can be used to construct a benefit-cost analysis representing the sum of
+By constructing such budget-neutral policy experiments, MVPFs can be used to construct a benefit-cost analysis representing the sum of willingness to pay across all individuals.